Pfcpi/Majlis/Backend/README.md

 ### 🚀 it is that simple

 - do not worry, i'll be in charge of displaying the data in the frontend.

+## Summery:
+- Learn about:
+  - Restful api.
+  - routing.
+  - managing the database.